So many different things going on in my life......sometimes it's hard to keep up. Here are two:

 On the far side of a once-passionate romance, Cindy (Michelle Williams) and Dean (Ryan Gosling) are married with a young daughter.
 Hoping to save their marriage, they steal away to a theme hotel.
 We then encounter them years earlier, when they met and fell in love—full of life and hope.

-Blue Valentine unfolds like a cinematic duet whose refrain asks, where did their love go?
+Moving fluidly between these two time periods, Blue Valentine unfolds like a cinematic duet whose refrain asks, where did their love go?
 Framing the film as a mystery whose answer lies scattered in time (and in character), filmmaker Derek Cianfrance constructs an elegant set of dualities: past and present, youth and adulthood, vitality and entropy.
 The rigor of his process is visible throughout the film.
 Eliminating artificial devices, he has only the truth of the characters to work with.
 Because Gosling and Williams bring amazing intensity and emotional honesty to their roles, the experience of connecting to these two souls becomes truly moving.

 I definitely don't expect the film to be a pick-me-up.
 But, because I've been anticipating the release of it for so long, Gabe (my business partner) thinks the film might not live up to my expectations - anticipation is better than realization, per se.
 I've thought about this many times and have wondered the same thing myself.
 But, since I'm not expecting it to be a particularly happy film, I'm thinking that it might meet expectations.